 Custodial teams will maintain cleaning routine and high traffic areas based on CDC guidelines for disinfection and standard protocols.
 Facilities Services will maintain hand sanitizer dispensers at major building entrances, elevators, and other high-traffic areas.

-Public Transportation/NAU Transit: If an employee must take public transportation or use NAU Transit, the employee must wear a face covering (mask or face shield) before entering the bus and must avoid touching surfaces with their hands.
+Public Transportation/NAU Transit: If an employee must take public transportation or use NAU Transit, the employee must wear a mask/face covering before entering the bus and must avoid touching surfaces with their hands.
 Upon disembarking, the employee must wash their hands or use alcohol-based hand sanitizers with 60-80% alcohol as the preferred form of hand hygiene in healthcare settings, as soon as possible and before removing the mask.
 Hand sanitizer dispensers have been installed at all campus bus stops.

 Employees must wear a face covering when more than one individual is traveling in a university-owned vehicle.

 Working in Office Environments: Employees who work in an open office environment must maintain at least 6 feet distance from coworkers.
 If possible, at least one workspace should separate each employee from another coworker.
-Employees must wear a face covering (mask or face shield) if 6 feet of physical distancing is not possible.
+Employees must wear a mask/face covering if 6 feet of physical distancing is not possible.
 Departments should assess open work environments and meeting rooms to institute measures to physically separate and increase distance between employees, students, visitors, and other members of our campus community, such as:

 Masks/face coverings must be worn by any employees located in a reception/receiving area.
 Masks/face coverings must be used when inside any NAU facility where others are present and physical distancing cannot be maintained, including walking in narrow hallways where others travel and in break rooms, classrooms, conference rooms, and other meeting locations.